Darkroman/PK-Battle-Simulator-Redux/README.md

 ## HOW TO PLAY

   </summary>

-- On the main menu screen you can choose up to 9 options to edit Player One or Player Two's Pokemon, controller type (human, or different AI difficulties), load or save party.
+- On the main menu screen you can choose up to 9 options to edit Player One or Player Two's Pokemon, controller type (human, or different AI difficulties), load or save party.<br/>
-  - Each option screen requires pressing the number then hitting enter.
+  - Each option screen requires pressing the number then hitting enter.<br/>
 - The game comes with default teams of gen 1's protagonist Red's based team and the rival Blue's team.
-Choose Load Party (8) in the menu if you want to use them.
+Choose Load Party (8) in the menu if you want to use them.<br/>
-  - Player One's party is Red's team, and Player Two's party is Blue's team.
+  - Player One's party is Red's team, and Player Two's party is Blue's team.<br/>
   - You can pick to play one or the other, both, or none by selecting the respective player's controller type.
-This does mean you can have AI go at eachother.
+This does mean you can have AI go at eachother.<br/>
-- Editing a player's pokemon puts you in a submenu to choose options to add, change, release (delete) pokemon as well as edit their moves, stats, and placing in the party.
+- Editing a player's pokemon puts you in a submenu to choose options to add, change, release (delete) pokemon as well as edit their moves, stats, and placing in the party.<br/>
   - You can select between all gen 1's 151 Pokemon, as well as their moves.
-Names of the Pokemon, moves and their numbers can be used as input.
+Names of the Pokemon, moves and their numbers can be used as input.<br/>
-    - **note** Move names are hyphen and space sensitive, but not case sensitive.
+    - **note** Move names are hyphen and space sensitive, but not case sensitive.<br/>
 - When ready to battle press 9 then enter in the main menu to start!
-If either team has no pokemon or the pokemon have no moves, it will let you know and kick you back to the main menu.
+If either team has no pokemon or the pokemon have no moves, it will let you know and kick you back to the main menu.<br/>
 </details>

 <details open>